-Prior to Scheduling the Defense 3 Weeks Prior No later than 2 Weeks to the Defense Prior to the Defense Check to make sure the following documents are signed and in your file in Diane's office: Provide each committee member and the program director with a paper or digital copy of your thesis.
-1. Obtain Form 8c from your program director.
-Approved Prospectus Form 2.
-Your advisory committee has no more than one week to review your 2.
-Schedule a room with the front desk • Co-Authorship Agreement Form thesis and sign Form 8c: Department secretary and give the • IRB Approval Form Scheduling of Final Oral Exam, verifying your readiness to defend your thesis. signed Form 8c to Diane no later than 2 weeks prior to the 2.
-Apply for graduation (see University deadlines).
-3. Collect signatures on Form 8c and give the signed form to your program defense date.
-3. You may want to schedule a "data review" meeting with your committee after having collected your data and before holding your thesis defense.
-Consult with your chair regarding this option.
+Prior to Scheduling the rior to Scheduling the 3 Weeks Prior No later than 2 Weeks Defense to the Defense Prior to the Defense 1.
+Check to make sure the following documents are signed and in your file in 1.
+Provide each committee member and the program director with a paper or digital copy of your thesis.
+1. Obtain Form 8c from https://graduatestudies.byu.edu/cont ent/advisement-forms-adv Diane's office: Approved Prospectus Form Co-Authorship Agreement Form 2.
+Your advisory committee has no more than one week to review your thesis and sign Form 8c: Department Scheduling of Final Oral Exam, verifying your readiness to defend your thesis.
+2. Schedule a room with the front desk secretary and give the signed Form 8c to Diane no later than 2 weeks prior to the IRB Approval Form defense date.
+2. Apply for graduation (see University deadlines).
+3. Collect signatures on Form 8c and give the signed form to your program director, who will verify that the format, citations, bibliographic style, and 3.
+Diane schedules the thesis defense with the 3.
+You may want to schedule a "data review" meeting with your committee after having collected your data and before holding your thesis defense.
+Consult with your chair regarding this option. illustrative materials fulfill university style requirements.
+The program director must sign this no later than 2 weeks prior to your defense date.
+Allow one week for the program director to review before signing the 8C form and three weeks before the proposed defense date university.
 4. You may also want to schedule a tentative date/time for your defense with your committee.
-Inform the program director of this date. director, who will verify that the format, citations, bibliographic style, and illustrative materials fulfill university style requirements.
-The program director must sign this no later than 2 weeks prior to your defense date.
-Allow one week for the program director to review before signing the 8C form and three weeks before the proposed defense date 4.
-If you are required to make changes, you must make and have them approved 2 weeks prior to the defense date.
-3. Diane schedules the thesis defense with the university.
+Inform the program director of this date.
+4. If you are required to make changes, you must make and have them approved 2 weeks prior to the defense date.